Ōpāwaho / Heathcote River: Management

-The Ōpāwaho / Heathcote River provided Woolston plentiful water for industries like wool scouring.
-In 1966 the Woolston industrial sewer was built, and up until that time the river had become increasingly polluted.
+The Ōpāwaho / Heathcote River provided Woolston with plentiful water for industries such as wool scouring.
+The river became increasingly polluted until the Woolston industrial sewer was built in 1966.

-Flooding had also become a problem and in 1986 the Woolston Cut began to allow flood waters to bypass a long loop of the river, known as the Woolston Loop.
+Flooding was also a problem until 1986 when the Woolston Cut began to allow flood waters to bypass a long loop of the river, known as the Woolston Loop.
 The 510 m long project, which cost NZ$2m, had as a consequence that the trees on the riverbank died as far upstream as the Opawa bridge, and that banks collapsed.
-Extensive investigations revealed that the trees died from salt water travelling further upstream with every tide (with the salt killing the trees), that the soil structure changed (a sodium / calcium exchange in the clay molecules weakened the soils) and the Tunnelling mud crab had extended its range up the river, further weakening the banks.
+Extensive investigations revealed that the trees died from salt water travelling further upstream with every tide (with the salt killing the trees), that the soil structure changed (a sodium and calcium exchange in the clay molecules weakened the soils) and the tunnelling mud crab had extended its range up the river, further weakening the banks.
 As a mitigating measure, the Woolston Tidal Barrage was built at the upstream end of the cut, which is only opened in time of floods.
-During normal flow regimes, the Heathcote remains to flow through the Woolston Loop.
+During normal flow regimes, the Heathcote flows through the Woolston Loop.
 But despite the Woolston Cut, parts of the Ōpāwaho / Heathcote River have flooded during heavy rainfall.

 During 2008, Christchurch City Council consulted on a management plan for the section of river located between Colombo Street and Opawa Road, which was formally adopted on 9 April 2009.

 The water quality in the Ōpāwaho / Heathcote River is rated poorly by the Christchurch City Council in 2020.
-Eight of the 13 worst monitored sites in rivers or streams in Christchurch were in the Ōpāwaho / Heathcote catchment.
+Eight of the thirteen worst monitored sites in rivers or streams in Christchurch were in the Ōpāwaho / Heathcote catchment.